tf1993614/embryo_alternative_splicing/README.md

 - c5125258a0a2c5250ddb4c192abbf4e8  ./mouse/gencode.vM25.primary_assembly.annotation.gtf.gz

 **Note**: *we didn't download the latest release for those GTF files since reference transcriptomes we downloaded from 10x Genomics website were built under older GTF files*.

-**Warning:** The BAM file produced by cellranger lost flow cell information in read group tag.
-One possible problem for this may be one extra space in headerin some fastq file, for example:

-	# problem example (extra space after @xxx ID)
-	@SRR9719056.1 K00135:362:H2JNGBBXY:5:1101:1184:1261 length=8

-	# good example (can get tidy BAM file with flow cell info in read group tag after running cellranger)
-	@HF2_27192:5:1101:1144:1297 1:N:0:NCTTAAAN

-The standard format of header in fastq file can be found [here](https://zhuanlan.zhihu.com/p/158694643).

 The loadData function in the [tutorial](https://github.com/LuChenLab/SCAPE/wiki/Differential-APA-analysis-(Mouse-brain-vs-bone-marrow,-R)) didn't run successfully, to fix this problem, create a new function named `my_loadData` by change 30th line of source code in the following way: